CYXNNN/fcbaselbot/readme.md

 Not implemented yet since no matching API provider could be found

 ## Reminders
-One hour before every game the bot will tag @everyone with match details
+One hour before every game the bot will tag @everyone with details

 ## Commands
 !next